 Another special feature are the tours after sunset, when you explore the city in the dark and the lights of the buildings are reflected in the water.
 Unfortunately those are only available with German Tour Guides:

-4. Take a hop-on hop-off city tour
+4. Hop-on hop-off city tour

 You can explore many of the best sights on a hop-on hop-off bus tour.
 An English audio guide is also available for this tour.